yifanfeng97/OS-MN40-Example/readme.md

 The generated cdist.txt can be found in the same folder of the specified checkpoints.

 ## Online Evaluation
-You can submit the cdist.txt file with your personal key on the track[website](https://shrec22.moon-lab.tech/).
+You can submit the cdist.txt file with your personal key on the track [website](https://shrec22.moon-lab.tech/).
 The submission with invalid personal will not appear on the leaderboard.
 The online evaluation will use mAP, NN, NDCG@100, and ANMRR.
 The computation details of those scores can be found in "utils.py".
 The defination of those scores refer to the book [View-Based 3-d Object Retrieval](https://www.sciencedirect.com/topics/computer-science/criterion-measure).